Bentleigh, Victoria

-Bentleigh is a suburb in Melbourne, Victoria, Australia, 13 km south-east of Melbourne's Central Business District, located within the City of Glen Eira local government area.
+Bentleigh is a suburb in Melbourne, Australia, 13 km south-east of Melbourne's Central Business District, located within the City of Glen Eira local government area.
 Bentleigh recorded a population of 17,921 at the 2021 census.

-Within Bentleigh is the locale of Patterson, formally a part of Bentleigh but felt by many locals to be a distinct area.
+Within Bentleigh is the unbounded locality of Patterson.
+Neighbouring suburbs include Bentleigh East, Brighton East, Moorabbin and McKinnon.

 History

-Bentleigh was named after Victorian politician, Thomas Bent.
+Etymology

+Formerly known as East Brighton, the area was renamed Bentleigh in 1908 after Victorian Premier, Sir Thomas Bent.
+This brought the suburb name in line with the name of the local railway station.

+19th Century

 The first Post Office in the area opened on 1 July 1865 as Jasper Road.
 After the railway arrived it moved to near the station in 1882 and was named Brighton East.

-In 1908 it was renamed Bentleigh in line with the railway station name.
+20th Century

 A Patterson Post Office opened in 1948.
 In 1961 it was renamed Patterson West when a new Patterson office opened near the railway station.

+21st Century

 Bentleigh is home to Alnutt Park, Victory Park, Halley Park, and Bentleigh Memorial Gardens.
 The strip shopping centre along Centre Road is the biggest in the area, of over 250 retail businesses, and convenient car parking.
 The shopping centre has a focus on fresh food, continental delis and cake shops, restaurants and cafes.
 It has bank branches, fashion and shoe shops, doctors surgeries, dentists and other medical services, an independent bookshop, a newsagent, a toy shop and three supermarkets.
 It has other services like hairdressers, picture framers, op shops for second-hand retail, and an interior decorator.
 There is a weekly market next to the train station.

 There is also Patterson road shopping centre that has a café, two coffee shops, a Chinese restaurant, an Indian restaurant, a newsagent, a supermarket, a bakery, an organic green grocer, a fishmonger, a travel agent, a pizza shop, a nail technician, a violin maker, a remedial massage centre and three hairdressers.

 Its schools are Our Lady of the Sacred Heart College, Bentleigh West Primary School, and St. Paul's Primary School.